 Creating the Fearless Girl

-when I received a call from a dear friend.
-We had worked together long ago when I had apprenticed in Lost Wax Casting art casting.
-She had a client who needed a woman artist to sculpt a little girl.
+I received a call from a dear friend whom I had worked with long ago as an apprentice at Lost Wax Casting.
+She had a client who needed a female artist to sculpt a little girl.
 She didn’t say where and she didn’t say why, but she suggested that I should speak with this man as it would be good for my career.
 Her voice gave me pause and I consented to take the call.

 Sworn to secrecy, I was sent an image of a tiny little girl standing in front of Charging Bull, the iconic Wall Street sculpture.
 They needed the clay model by December 31st in order to cast it in time for International Women’s Day March 8th.
 How exciting!
 I was in!
 I could SEE her and I could do it!
 I had placed my Girl Chasing Butterflies at the Merrill Lynch corporate headquarters in Plainsboro, NJ in the late 90’s to celebrate Women’s History Month so, this was right up my alley.
 I considered it an honor to use my work to celebrate women.
 I imagined the public surprise and I smiled.
 Oh!
 This was going to be so much fun!